ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/Magic_shaperoint_design.md

 **Evaluation approach**

 Evaluating the relevance of responses to user queries can be challenging.
 For this purpose, we could use a crowdsourcing platform.
 Assessors will be provided with a series of prompts and answers to evaluate their relevance.
 The assessors will use a 5-point scale where 5 is a full match, and 1 indicates no relevance.
-The following metrics should be proxy metrics for **User Satisfaction** in an online test:
+We consider the following metrics:

 - **Average Relevance Score** of the direct questions.
 - **Average Relevance Score** of following-up questions.

+For example, let’s say we use Yandex.Toloka (or Amazon Mechanical Turk, etc.) as a crowdsourcing platform.

 Approximate settings for the crowdsourcing platform: